luciorq/hugo-hero-theme/CONTRIBUTING.md

 ## Pull Requests

-* Pull requests for new features and improvements are welcome, there doesnt have to be an existing issue.
+* Pull requests for new features and improvements are welcome, there doesn't have to be an existing issue.
-* Please fork this theme, create a new branch and create a Pull Request when finished
+* Please fork this theme, create a new branch and create a Pull Request when finished.
-* Be clear and descriptive in your PR
+* Be clear and descriptive in your PR.
-* PR's will be built automatically using Netlify branch deploys, so make sure your PR passes that check
+* PR's will be built automatically using GitHub Actions branch deploys, so make sure your PR passes that check.